History of Mississippi: Statehood

-In 1817 elected delegates wrote a constitution and applied to Congress for statehood.
-On December 10, 1817, the western portion of Mississippi Territory became the State of Mississippi, the 20th state of the Union.
-Natchez, long established as a major river port, was the first state capital.
-As more population came into the state and future growth was anticipated, in 1822 the capital was moved to the more central location of Jackson.
+Natchez, long established as a major river port town on the east bank of the lower Mississippi River, was the first designated state capital town.
+As more population came into the state and future growth was anticipated, so five years later in 1822, the capital was moved to the more central location of Jackson, where its remained for 202 years ever since.

 Religion

 French colonists had established the Catholic Church in their colonial settlements along the coast, such as Biloxi.
 As Americans entered the territory, they brought their strongly Protestant tradition.
 Methodists, Baptists, and Presbyterians made up the three leading denominations in the territory, and their congregations rapidly built new churches and chapels.
 By this time, many slaves were already Christians, attending church under the supervision of white planters.
 They also developed their own private worship and celebrations on the larger plantations.
 Adherents to other religions were a distinct minority.
 Some Protestant ministers won converts and often promoted education, although there was no state public school system until it was authorized after the Civil War by the Reconstruction-era biracial legislature.

 Whereas in the first Great Awakening, Protestant ministers of these denominations had promoted abolition of slavery, by the early 19th century, when the Deep South was being developed, most had retreated to support for slavery.
 They argued instead for an improved paternalism under Christianity by white slaveholders.
 This sometimes led to improved treatment for the enslaved.